google/eng-practices/review/reviewer/looking-for.md

 If you want to improve some style point that isn't in the style guide, prefix your comment with "Nit:" to let the developer know that it's a nitpick that you think would improve the code but isn't mandatory.
-Don't block CLs from being submitted based only on personal style preferences.
+Don't block PRs from being submitted based only on personal style preferences.

 The author of the PR should not include major style changes combined with other